Consolidated Statements of Net Income for 1Q FY2019 and 1Q FY2018/19

 Review of Performance

-Revenue and Net Property Income - 4Q FY2016/17 vs. 4Q FY2015/16
+Revenue and Net Property Income - 1Q FY2019 vs. 1Q FY2018/19

+1 Computation is based on the financials rounded to the nearest dollar.
 Any differences between the individual amounts and total thereof are due to rounding

 Income available for distribution

-1 Source: Japan National Tourism Organisation
+1 Source: Korea Tourism Organisation.

-2 Source: Singapore Tourism Board
+2 Source: Singapore Tourism Board.